thephpleague/csv/docs/9.0/reader/record-mapping.md

 provides three (3) shapes:

 - `list` converts the string using PHP `explode` function by default the `separator` option is `,`;
-- `csv` converts the string using PHP `str_getcsv` function with its default `delimiter` and `enclosure` options, the escape character is not available as its usage is not recommended to improve interoperability;
+- `csv` converts the string using CSV `Reader` class with its default `delimiter` and `enclosure` options, the escape character is not available as its usage is not recommended to improve interoperability;
 - `json` converts the string using PHP `json_decode` function with its default options;

 The following are examples for each shape expected string value: